-- An airline sells its tickets days or even weeks before the flight is made, but it does not record the payments as revenue because the flight, the event on which the revenue is based has not occurred yet.
+- An airline sells its tickets days or even weeks before the flight is made, but it does not record the receipts as revenue because the flight, the event on which the revenue is based has not occurred yet.

 - A business records its utility bills as soon as it receives them and not when they are paid, because the service has already been used.
-The company ignored the date when the payment will be made.
+The company ignores the date when the payment will be made.

 Written by Obaidullah Jan, ACA, CFA